MartinPacker/Db2-DDF-Analysis-Tool/README.md

 * ASMEXIT - to assemble an E15 exit that reformats the SMF 101 records.
 (The $ASM procedure is included for this purpose.)
 * BUILDDB - to read SMF 101 data and, using the exit and SORT to write a number of flat files.
 These files are what reporting code (generally SORT but could be eg REXX) can run against.
 * SSIDCORR - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
+* BYMINUTE - to run a 1-step sample program that reports on a single subsystem at a 1-minute level.

 The intention is to add more reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)

+There is also a z/OSMF workflow (ASMEXIT.xml) to assemble and linkedit the E15 exit used in the database build process.

 ## Installation